ycpcs/cs320-spring2024/lectures/lecture00.md

 title: Course and Project Introductions
 ---

-All the Different Ways that I'm Going to Torture You
+All the Different Ways I'm Going to Torture You
 ====================================================

 What is this course really about?